CLASS-10-BIOLOGY-HERIDITY-AND-EVOLUTION-EXPLANTION-Q-N-A

 During fertilization, the two alleles that determine a character are combined; one allele originates from the maternal gamete, while the other comes from the paternal gamete.

-represented by the concept of dominance, which is completely limited to genotypic characteristics.
+Individual phenotype is not represented by the concept of dominance, which is completely limited to genotypic characteristics.

 3. Law of Independent Assortment